kristinaNik/EmployeeApi/README.md

  - copy .env.local file and add .env file
  - Add `DATABASE_URL` in .env for connecting to your database
  - Run `bin/console migrations:migrate`
+ - Run `bin/console debug:router` to see the api routes

 ###API Endpoints